-- Rotten beams and other support structures can contribute to the erosion of the home’s integrity.
+- Rotten beams and other support structures can contribute to the leaning of the home.

 - Bowing in the walls or other supportive areas of the building indicate severe damage.

-There are many steps that must be taken in order to conduct a foundational assessment.
-Experienced service professionals are fully trained to evaluate any New Orleans home to determine if the foundationa damage is extensive enough to require repairs.
+There are steps that need to be taken in order to conduct a foundation assessment.
+Experienced service professionals are fully trained to evaluate any New Orleans home to determine if the foundation damage is extensive enough to require repairs.
 Homeowners can benefit from obtaining a complete assessment of the property.
-Foundational problems will not resolve without intervention.
+Foundation problems will not resolve without intervention.
 Contact a qualified assessment professional to determine the best course of action.